BenWestgate/Bails/README.md

 ## Required hardware

 Bails requires you to have the following:
-1. Computer with at least 4 gigabytes of RAM.
+1. Any computer made in the last 15 years
-1. USB stick or memory card with at least 16 GB of capacity.
+1. USB stick or memory card with at least 16 GB of capacity
 1. Pen or pencil
-1. Several pieces of paper about the size of an index card
+1. Several pieces of paper
 1. Hard surface to write on to avoid leaving an imprint of the secrets

 ## How to use this script